Signature as Full Name: Yes or No? (Expert’s Advice)

 Most people ask this question: “Should I sign using my full legal name?”, and the answer is simple.

-By definition, a signature is something that legally represents you, and it can literally be whatever you want it to be.
+• By definition: A signature is something that legally represents you, and it can literally be whatever you want it to be.

 Does your signature have to be your name?